4Dk3/DWM-Build/README.md

 ·Qutebrowser
 ·Any Linux Distribution.

+Also you should rename the folder dwm to .dwm and put it to your home directory.

 # What patches this build have?
 It haves a bunch of patches to increase his functionality.
 Those are ·Alpha